kumahq/kuma/docs/proposals/multicluster.md

     * Does **not** handle any Dataplane registrations
     * Does **not** accept connections from Dataplanes (XDS/SDS etc.)
  * Southbound operations
-    * Periodically push the new resource updates to all registered Local CPs (policies and ingresses)
+    * Periodically push the new resource updates to all registered Remote CPs (policies and ingresses)
-    * Poll all registered Local CPs for their active registered Dataplanes (to have list in GUI)
+    * Poll all registered Remote CPs for their active registered Dataplanes (to have list in GUI)

-Communication format between Global and Local is Kuma Core Resource, therefore Kuma GLobal CP can be deployed either on Universal on Kubernetes.
+Communication format between Global and Remote is Kuma Core Resource, therefore Kuma GLobal CP can be deployed either on Universal on Kubernetes.

-### Local CP
+### Remote CP

-The Local CP is the termination point of the API requests to the Global.
+The Remote CP is the termination point of the API requests to the Global.
 Its functionality includes:
- * Register the local available dataplanes (manual in Universal and automated in Kubernetes)
+ * Register the available dataplanes (manual in Universal and automated in Kubernetes)
  * Receive the resource updates from the upstream (policies and dataplane ingress from other clusters) and stores the copy in their own storage.
  * Respond to polls for dumping the full dataplane available resources to upstream
  * Implements a DNS name resolver to ensure sustainable cross-cluster service name resolving